 Or, is it?
 And speaking of impossible to book, chef Supaksorn Jongsiri’s love letter to the farmers, fishermen and producers of Southern Thailand is reportedly the most coveted reservation in the Kingdom, and it’s easy to see why.

-The first Thai restaurant in the world to gain two Michelin stars, and proudly, resolutely ‘Southern’ to their soul, Sorn is another restaurant laying claim to the title of the world’s best Thai restaurant.
+The first Thai restaurant in the world to gain 3 Michelin stars (Thailand’s first the hold this title), and proudly, resolutely ‘Southern’ to their soul, Sorn is another restaurant laying claim to the title of the world’s best Thai restaurant.

 Though it’s only been open for five years, this place has been the talk of the town – no, country – for nearly as long.
 Proudly sourcing ‘99.9%’ of their ingredients from the south, and supporting countless farmers and fishermen in the process, as well as cooking most of the food in clay pots, you’d be forgiven for thinking this traditional ethos wouldn’t translate into a 22 course tasting menu of fine dining.